 1211.
 See a man who knows he is unworthy of reward though he does his duty faithfully?
 You see a man who believes.

 1212.
-Because the ground is hard and not prepared for sowing, does that mean one should not take the breaker or plow to it?
+Because the ground is hard and not prepared for sowing, does that mean one should not take the plow to it?

 1213.
 The physician who brings the diagnosis is treated as though he brought the disease.

 1214.
 The bearer of good news is praised, and the bearer of bad news is despised; yet each is only responsible for the report and not the event.